Where states stand in the battle for partisan advantage in US House redistricting maps

-Lawmakers in Missouri are the latest to try to draw a new U.S. House map for the 2026 election that could improve the Republican Party's numbers in Congress.

-It's a trend that began in Texas, at the behest of President Donald Trump, to try to keep GOP control of the House next year.
+Efforts to redraw U.S. House districts for partisan advantage are spreading to more states ahead of next year's elections.

+Missouri on Friday became the third state where lawmakers have approved new congressional districts since President Donald Trump began pushing for mid-decade redistricting.

+The trend began in Texas, where the Republican-led Legislature passed a plan backed by Trump.
 California Democrats responded with their own map to help their party, though it still requires voter approval.

 Redistricting typically occurs once a decade, immediately after a census.
 But in some states, there is no prohibition on a mid-cycle map makeover.
 The U.S. Supreme Court also has said there is no federal prohibition on political gerrymandering, in which districts are intentionally drawn to one party’s advantage.